 Axona provides a simple and safe method to induce hyperketonemia, thus providing an alternative energy substrate to glucose in the brain of patients with AD.
 After oral administration, Axona is processed by lipases in the gut, and the resulting medium-chain fatty acids (MCFAs) are absorbed into the portal vein.
-The MCFAs rapidly pass directly to the liver, where they undergo obligate oxidation.15 MCFAs enter the liver mitochondria as acyl-CoA, where they undergo β-oxidation to form acetyl-CoA and acetoacetyl-CoA, which, when produced in excess, are combined to form 3-hydroxy-3-methyl-glutaryl-CoA (HMG-CoA).
+The MCFAs rapidly pass directly to the liver, where they undergo obligate oxidation.
+MCFAs enter the liver mitochondria as acyl-CoA, where they undergo β -oxidation to form acetyl-CoA and acetoacetyl-CoA, which, when produced in excess, are combined to form 3-hydroxy-3-methyl-glutaryl-CoA (HMG-CoA).
 HMG-CoA is then acted on by HMG-CoA lyase to form acetoacetate and BHB, ie, ketone bodies.
 Since the liver does not use ketone bodies, they are released into the circulation to be used by extrahepatic tissues.
+The ketone body BHB crosses the blood-brain barrier and is then taken up by neurons.
+Ketones are used in a concentration-dependent manner in the adult

 The ketone body BHB crosses the blood-brain barrier and is then taken up by neurons.
 Ketones are used in a concentration-dependent manner in the adult human brain, including the elderly brain 16,17 until circulating concentrations reach approximately 12 mM, at which point they saturate the oxidative machinery.
-18 In neurons, ketone bodies enter the mitochondria to produce a cascade effect on mitochondrial activity that increases mitochondrial efficiency and thereby reduces the generation of reactive oxygen species.
+In neurons, ketone bodies enter the mitochondria to produce a cascade effect on mitochondrial activity that increases mitochondrial efficiency and thereby reduces the generation of reactive oxygen species.
 Ketone bodies feed directly into the TCA cycle in neurons and generate ATP, as well as increase pools of acetyl-CoA and acetylcholine.
 Ketone bodies are used by neurons even in the presence of abundant glucose.